ikicker/pdf-to-audiobook/README.md

 Notes:
 - Working on simplifying the setup
 - Working on a Linux version
-- Working on release in EXE format
+- Working on release in EXE format and Appimage

 Convert PDF documents into high-quality MP3 or WAV audiobooks using **Kokoro TTS** (recommended) or **Parler-TTS**.